From Licenses to Leverage: Running M365 as a Platform for Financial Institutions

 Managed M365 security services are about hardening the tenant.
 This involves:

 • Endpoint Detection and Response (EDR): Traditional antivirus is dead.
-You need tools like Defender that look for behavior, not just file signatures.
+You need tools like Microsoft Defender that look for behavior, not just file signatures.
 If a laptop starts trying to encrypt all its files (ransomware behavior), Defender shuts it down instantly.

 The Migration Minefield